A defender of Eritreans’ human rights

 Since 2017 Switzerland has steadily tightened its admission criteria for Eritrean asylum-seekers, who represent the largest foreign community seeking asylum in the country.
 However, having visited asylum-seekers sleeping rough, Almedom is angry and also critical of the Eritrean government.

 “They’ve been abandoned by the whole world,” she says.
-“These young people have a resilience that I never would.
-Since my birth I’ve had everything.
+“These young people have a resilience that I never will.
+Since I was born, I’ve had everything.
 I haven’t had to fight for my freedoms.”